green-lad/nixos/README.md

     - Make a search engine which can query multiple arguments (for example github search engine: searchTerm, language)

 - nushell:
+    - only use case insensitive completion when there are no upper case letters (generally these are input intentionally)
     - find a way to output existing operators on types (eg filesize type)
     - make scrolling easier by being able to collapse outputs of commands
     - make every command work (prefer) piped input: `ls ../**/* | get name | where {$in =~ xil_cache.h} | get 1 | path dirname | ls`